AjayJangid17/AjayJangid17/README.md

 - 👔 I’m a Backend Developer at @tradebrains working on various layers of Fintech products.
 - 🌱 I’m currently learning reactjs and javascript (Frontend Technologies)
 - 📫 How to reach me [Linkedin][linkedin] or ajayjangid1708@gmail.com
-- ✍️ I actively Write blog on my website [Developer Stacks](https://developerstacks.com/) and Create Programming content on [developerstacks](https://www.instagram.com/developerstacks/)
+- ✍️ I actively Write blog on my website [Developer Stacks](https://developerstacks.com/) and Create Programming content on instagram [developerstacks](https://www.instagram.com/developerstacks/)
 - In my free time exploring different domains of computer science.
 - See you somewhere in the world earth_asia